University of Brighton Alumni Association

 The Brighton Effect takes shape in many ways – such as instilling a desire to inspire change and create lasting industry impact, like in Ada’s case who’s now the managing director of her own company Jona Infrastructure!

-In addition to her own career success, she has gone on to set up two businesses, which look to connect like-minded people and drive ideas and innovation in her field.
+In addition to her own career successes such as being named in the top 50 women in engineering by the Women’s Engineering Society, she has set up two businesses, which look to connect like-minded people and drive ideas and innovation in her field.

 Ada credits her time at the University of Brighton with providing her with multiple tools, which set her up for life as a graduate.
 This includes the combination of practical and theoretical aspects of her degree, engaging and working with a diverse range of people, opportunities to improve employability with industry contacts and the support she received from staff at the university.